-Dark green plant foods are rich in carotenoids such as lutein that may improve your eye health, strengthen your immune system, and even reduce your risk of chronic diseases including cancer and heart disease.
-Luckily, if you’re not into the typical green foods like broccoli, kale, and Brussels sprouts (which are all still incredibly healthy, by the way!), there are plenty of other green options out there.
+Dark green plant foods are rich in carotenoids such as lutein that may improve your eye health, support your immune system, and help reduce your risk of chronic diseases.
+Luckily, if you’re not into the typical green foods like broccoli and kale, there are plenty of other options out there.
 And they come with some pretty surprising benefits.

 Read on to find out the five green superfoods you should add to your plate this St. Patrick’s Day—plus the easy, tasty smoothie recipes that’ll help you score all of their nutrients.